jg925/ece3400_2019-team10/milestones/milestone4.md

 Our overall flow for drawing a tile at a location was to send information from the base station's Arduino about the coordinates of the robot in the maze.
 These coordinates would then correlate to a certain top-left corner pixel of a 30x30 pixel tile that would be mapped. `DEO_NANO.v` and `IMAGE_PROCESSOR.v` were the two main files that were heavily modified to try different methods for mapping out the tiles.
 Ultimately, we had `DE0_NANO.v`, the main FPGA project module, convert the Arduino inputs indicating x and y location into its corresponding top-left corner pixel.
 Within `IMAGE_PROCESSOR.v`, an iterating `xpos` and `ypos` would be added on to the top-left corner x and y inputs to create the tile.
 Each pixel corresponded to an index in the memory, and the color of that pixel would be stored.

-To create the walls we added

-clocks were an issue
-I hate Verilog
+To create the walls, we set the color of the outer border of the tile to a different color than the inside of the tile.
+In addition to the x and y position of the top left corner of the tile, the wall orientation of each tile would be known and would indicate which sides of the tiles would be colored differently.

+Initially, we had problems writing to the memory in a way that would properly display on the screen.
+Eventually, we realized there were issues in the clocks we were using in `IMAGE_PROCESSOR.v` and that we needed to write to memory faster than we wrote to it.

 ## Drawing the Maze